konvergo-apps/konvergo-bot-assets/README.md

-# monkey-bot-assets
+# konvergo-bot-assets
-// Assets for Konvergo Monkey Bot
+// Assets for Konvergo Bot